 A back strain happens when you overstretch, or pull, a muscle in your back.
-You may hurt your back in a fall or when you exercise or lift something.
+You may hurt your back in a mishap or when you exercise or lift something.
 Sometimes you may not know how you hurt your back.

 Most back pain will get better with rest and time.
 You can take care of yourself at home to help your back heal.